 Restricted Fund Balance - This classification includes amounts that are restricted to specific purposes externally imposed by creditors or imposed by law.
-Notes to the Financial Statements

 Restricted for Stabilization by State statute - North Carolina G.S.
 159-8 prohibits units of government from budgeting or spending a portion of their fund balance.
 This is one of several statutes enacted by the North Carolina State Legislature in the 1930's that were designed to improve and maintain the fiscal health of local government units.
 Restricted by State statute (RSS), is calculated at the end of each fiscal year for all annually budgeted funds.
 The calculation in G.S.
 159-8(a) provides a formula for determining what portion of fund balance is available for appropriation.
-The amount of fund balance in any fund shall not exceed the sum of cash and investments minus the sum of liabilities, encumbrances, and deferred revenues arising from cash receipts, as those figures stand at the close of the fiscal year next preceding the budget.
+The amount of fund balance not available for appropriation is what is known as "restricted by State statute".
+Appropriated fund balance in any fund shall not exceed the sum of cash and investments minus the sum of liabilities, encumbrances, and deferred revenues arising from cash receipts, as those figures stand at the close of the fiscal year next preceding the budget.
 Per GASB guidance, RSS is considered a resource upon which a restriction is "imposed by law through constitutional provisions or enabling legislation."
 RSS is reduced by inventories and prepaids as they are classified as nonspendable.
 Outstanding Encumbrances are included within RSS.
 RSS is included as a component of Restricted Net position and Restricted fund balance on the face of the balance sheet.